 She would return as a potential romantic partner in Disney cartoons that aired between 1999 to 2003.
 For most of her history, Clarabelle was linked to Horace Horsecollar.
 However, her on-again, off-again dalliances with Goofy through the years have led many fan conspiracists to speculate whether Goofy’s own heritage might be bovine as well.

+In thinking, “Is Goofy a dog?” the next question is, “If Goofy is a dog, what kind of dog is Goofy?”
 Most of the iconic Disney animated characters avoid this species confusion, either through naming or very distinct physical features.
 Turn your mind to Mickey Mouse, Scrooge McDuck, or Jiminy Cricket; if the creature that provided the template for each of these wasn’t completely obvious, Disney’s naming practices really ram it home.
 The official Disney site is no help, referring to Goofy only as “he.”

 According to the fan-curated Disney wiki page, Goofy is a “tall, anthropomorphic dog,” so fandom, at least, is settled on its canonical interpretation.
 Beyond these official and semi-official references, the rest is left to our speculation and theorization.
-Physically, the length of Goofy’s ears and muzzle would suggest, along with his body size would suggest, the model to be a medium- to large-breed of dog.
+Physically, the length of Goofy’s ears and muzzle would suggest, along with his body size, the model to be a medium- to large-breed of dog.
 From a personality standpoint, his curiosity and willingness to try new things, along with his clumsiness, point toward a dog in the hound family.

+Another question that pops up when thinking, “Is Goofy a dog?” … If Goofy is a dog, what about Pluto?
 If there’s one thing that sticks in the craw of Goofy conspiracy theorists, it’s the confusion that arises at what we might call the Goofy/Pluto nexus.
 Most sites that dwell on the ambiguity of Goofy’s breed or species spend a great deal of time on this.
 At the crux of the issue, people point out inconsistencies in the ways that Goofy and Pluto are treated as characters.

 If Goofy and Pluto are both supposed to be dogs, then why is one an English-speaking biped while the other barks and walks on all fours?
 Walt Disney himself provided all the clarity we could ask for when it comes to Pluto, having referred explicitly to Pluto as a “bloodhound.”
 As you might expect from any long-running character, this specific breed designation was later retconned as a “mutt” by Mickey Mouse himself in 1941’s Canine Caddy.